1 Day of Serendipity in Syracuse at Minareto Siracusa

 FROM: Catania Airport (Via Fontanarossa, 95121 Catania CT, Italy)

-TO: Minareto (Via del Faro Massolivieri, 26, 96100 Siracusa SR, Italy)
+TO: Minareto Siracusa (Via del Faro Massolivieri, 26, 96100 Siracusa SR, Italy)

-Two airports serve the island of Sicily—the Catania and Palermo airports—serving the east and west sides of the autonomous Italian region respectively.
-If you’re wondering how to get to Syracuse from the Palermo airport, however, you’re asking the wrong question!
-Commuting by car from Palermo to Syracuse entails at least a 3 hour 30 minute drive through the middle of the island, and that’s without accounting for the time you’ll spend picking up a rental car.
-If for whatever reason you have to fly into Palermo due to your origin location, you’re better suited spending at least a day enjoying a northern town along the way like Cefalù to break up the long drive and see more of Sicily.
-If you only plan to visit Syracuse, flying into the Catania airport should be your preferred approach, since this route only entails about a 50 minute drive.
+Commuting by car from Palermo to Syracuse entails at least 3 hours and 30 minutes of driving through the middle of the island, and that’s without accounting for time spent picking up a rental car.
+If you have to fly into Palermo due to your origin location, spend at least one day enjoying a northern town along the way like Cefalù to break up the long drive and see more of Sicily.
+If you only plan to visit Syracuse, flying into the Catania airport 50 minutes away by car is ideal.

 Pro Tip: